 Article 6 – The Executive

-There shall be a special committee of Council called the Executive, which shall govern the CLASHSA between meetings of Council in a manner consistent with policies set out by Council.
+The governing body of CLASHSA shall be known as the Executive, which shall govern the CLASHSA in a manner consistent with policies set out by the Constitution.

 The Executive shall be a non-hierarchical body, with all members of the Executive coequal to each other.